Surajv311/mDumpSWE/Linux-internals-and-commands/README.md

 - `rm /path/to/directory/*`: To remove all non-hidden files* in a directory
 - `rm -r /path/to/directory/*`: To remove all non-hidden files and sub-directories (along with all of their contents) in a directory
 - `rm -rf "/path/to the/directory/"*`: Force removal of files
+- `tail -f /var/log/syslog`: It only shows the last part of the logs, where problems usually lie. tail will continue watching the log file and print out the next line written to the file.
+- `history`: Provides a chronological list of previously executed commands
+- `bash`: bash is a command interpreter, a shell, a program with an interface that interprets the commands that you put into it.
+- `pstree`: To know how many sub-shells deep you are.

 Note: [Shell scripts best practices _al](https://stackoverflow.com/questions/78497/design-patterns-or-best-practices-for-shell-scripts)